How Solar Street Lights Helped Electrify a Rural Village?

 Infrastructure High (poles, cables) Low (modular deployment)

-Operating Cost Monthly billing Zero electricity cost
+Operating Cost Monthly utility bills Zero electricity cost

 Case Study: How a Rural Village Was Transformed by Solar Street Lights